Depth perception: Aerial perspective

 Due to light scattering by the atmosphere, objects that are a great distance away have lower luminance contrast and lower color saturation.
 Due to this, images seem hazy the farther they are away from a person's point of view.
 In computer graphics, this is often called "distance fog".
 The foreground has high contrast; the background has low contrast.
 Objects differing only in their contrast with a background appear to be at different depths.
-The color of distant objects are also shifted toward the blue end of the spectrum (for example, distant mountains).
+The color of distant objects is also shifted toward the blue end of the spectrum (for example, distant mountains).
 Some painters, notably Cézanne, employ "warm" pigments (red, yellow and orange) to bring features forward towards the viewer, and "cool" ones (blue, violet, and blue-green) to indicate the part of a form that curves away from the picture plane.

 Accommodation

-This is an oculomotor cue for depth perception.
-When humans try to focus on distant objects, the ciliary muscles stretch the eye lens, making it thinner, and hence changing the focal length.
-The kinesthetic sensations of the contracting and relaxing ciliary muscles (intraocular muscles) is sent to the visual cortex where it is used for interpreting distance and depth.
-Accommodation is only effective for distances greater than 2 meters.
+Accommodation is an oculomotor cue for depth perception.
+When humans try to focus on distant objects, the ciliary muscles relax, allowing the eye lens to become thinner, which increases the focal length.
+Depth perception of distant objects is made possible by other methods besides accommodation.
+The kinesthetic sensations of the contracting and relaxing ciliary muscles (intraocular muscles) are sent to the visual cortex where they are used for interpreting distance and depth.
+Accommodation is only effective for distances less than 2 meters.

 Occultation

 Occultation (also referred to as interposition) happens when near surfaces overlap far surfaces.
 If one object partially blocks the view of another object, humans perceive it as closer.
 However, this information only allows the observer to make a "ranking" of relative nearness.
 The presence of monocular ambient occlusions consist of the object's texture and geometry.
-These phenomena are able to reduce the depth perception latency both in natural and artificial stimuli.
+These phenomena are able to reduce depth perception latency both in natural and artificial stimuli.